Angel Shots: Protecting Customers from Sexual Assault

 Some customers may understand the concept of an angel shot without knowing or remembering how to request their specific needs in the order.
 It is best to smile and appear to accept the order.
 In this case, get the customer a non-alcoholic drink and look for a way to get the person alone to ask them what they need.
 If you cannot find a way to speak to the person, alert the authorities.

-As a bartender, the safety of your customer comes above everything else.
+As a bartender, the safety of your customers comes above everything else.
 Taking the appropriate action when someone uses the term "angel shot" could save their life.